+1 202 637 3660

-Stephen J. Immelt is the Global Co-Head of Hogan Lovells' Litigation and Arbitration practice and a member of the International Management Committee.
-He is primarily based in Hogan Lovells' office in Washington, D.C.
-Prior to taking on this role in 2010, Steve served for four years as the head of the international offices of Hogan & Hartson (predecessor of Hogan Lovells) and as the managing partner of the firm's Baltimore office for ten years.
+Stephen J. Immelt is the CEO of Hogan Lovells and is based in the Washington, D.C. office.
+Prior to taking on this position, Steve served as the Global Co-Head of Hogan Lovells' Litigation and Arbitration practice and as a member of the International Management Committee.
+Steve also served for four years as the head of the international offices of Hogan & Hartson (predecessor of Hogan Lovells) and as the managing partner of the firm's Baltimore office for ten years.

 Steve focuses primarily on complex enforcement litigation relating to a range of healthcare issues.
 For more than 20 years, Steve has represented pharmaceutical companies, medical device companies, academic health centers and medical schools, clinical laboratories, and other providers of healthcare in connection with a wide variety of governmental investigations, both civil and criminal in nature, involving issues arising under federal and state laws that govern healthcare providers.
 These matters have included a wide range of issues arising under the Anti-Kickback Act, the Food Drug and Cosmetics Act, the Foreign Corrupt Practices Act, and the False Claims Act.
 Steve has particular experience in off-label and financial relationship cases.
 He has also handled a variety of issues arising from funded research, both in terms of compliance with regulatory requirements governing the use of research funds and allegations of misconduct by researchers.

 His experience encompasses the conduct of internal investigations, congressional investigations, grand jury practice, and the development of compliance plans, as well as related civil litigation activity such as the defense of qui tam litigation initiated by government and private complainants.